Last Updated on May 25, 2023 by Waino Miller

 Who says quality cannot come in a small package?
-The JBL Cruise speakers are only 2.5-inches (65mm) in diameter.
+The JBL Cruise speakers are only 2.5 inches (65mm) in diameter.
 This does not mean that you are sacrificing sound quality!
 JBL is known for its high-quality sound.
-These Bluetooth capable speakers are no different.
+These Bluetooth-capable speakers are no different.

 Just mount them to your motorcycle’s mirrors and enjoy what comes out of them.
 No matter where you want to go, or what weather you may find, these speakers can keep up with your adventures.
-In fact, you can stay out all day riding and need a recharge, you can charge your device using a USB charging cable.
+In fact, if you can stay out all day riding and need a recharge, you can charge your device using a USB charging cable.